SNAPCHAT AR: LENS STUDIO KEYBOARD

 As there is no built-in keyboard feature in Lens Studio yet, I decided to make one myself.
 One day there will be a real, proper keyboard in there, but I think this is a nice solution for now.

-No programming is required to use the Keyboard, but it is possible to call certain functions (the full list is in the readme-file).
+No programming is required to use the Keyboard, but it is possible to call certain functions

 The keyboard supports single-line and multi-line text, with as many lines as you’d like.